CCPA Compliance Overview

 CCPA Overview: Who Must Comply?

 Although these criteria are fairly straightforward, it’s worth noting the reference to the personal information of California “consumers, households, or devices.”
-This is a much broader definition of personal information than we have seen in other privacy and data protection regulations, and it potentially makes the 50,000 threshold fairly easy for an organization to cross.
+This is a much broader definition of personal information than we have seen in other California data privacy laws, and it potentially makes the 50,000 threshold fairly easy for an organization to cross.

-If your business meets the criteria described above, it’s important to begin developing a CCPA compliance plan now, even though the law doesn’t take effect until 2020.
+If your business meets the criteria described above, it’s important to have a CCPA compliance plan.
 Although the CCPA is not quite as intensive as the European Union’s General Data Protection Regulation (GDPR)—it doesn’t require the appointment of a data protection officer (DPO) or the conducting of data protection impact assessments (DPIAs) for example—it is similar enough to the GDPR to suggest that undertaking and implementing a CCPA compliance effort will take considerable time and resources.
 The good news is that if your organization has undertaken steps to comply with the GDPR, much of that effort will also be applicable to the CCPA.
 Alternatively, if you have ignored the GDPR up until now, the CCPA should serve as a warning that the ongoing global rise in privacy regulation is now beginning to permeate the United States.

 Begin your CCPA compliance now.

+First up on our CCPA compliance checklist is performing an individual rights gap analysis.
 One of the GDPR compliance obligations organizations have most struggled to meet is the requirement to appropriately respond to the rights exercised by individuals with regard to their personal information.
-Many of the rights granted to California residents under the CCPA are similar to those afforded EU citizens under the GDPR, and the ability to comply with requests related to those rights can require significant modifications to your business’s processes and systems.
+Many of the rights granted to California residents under the CCPA are similar to those afforded to EU citizens under the GDPR, and the ability to comply with requests related to those rights can require significant modifications to your business’s processes and systems.

 Similarly, consumers can request that a business delete their personal data.
 There are certain exceptions under which a business can deny the request—such as the performance of a contract—but if one of the exceptions does not apply, then the business must be prepared to honor the consumer’s request.
 The sooner you can identify the systems that are involved in responding to these consumer requests and the impact honoring the requests will have on your business, the sooner you can identify gaps in your current processes and procedures.

-If you have a privacy notice on your website (and you should), the CCPA requires all businesses that are subject to the law include a description of California consumer privacy rights on that page, as well as a “clear and conspicuous link” titled “Do Not Sell My Personal Information” that provides the consumer or their representative the ability to opt out of the sale of the consumer’s personal information.
+Next on the CCPA compliance checklist is updating your privacy notice.
+If you have a privacy notice on your website (and you should), the CCPA requires all businesses that are subject to the law to include a description of California consumer privacy rights on that page, as well as a “clear and conspicuous link” titled “Do Not Sell My Personal Information” that provides the consumer or their representative the ability to opt out of the sale of the consumer’s personal information.
 The consumer must be able to understand their rights and know how to exercise them, as well as be informed of the categories of personal information the business is collecting, selling, or sharing.
 These requirements are similar to those in the GDPR requiring “concise, transparent, intelligible and easily accessible” communication with data subjects, but unfortunately, the requirements under the CCPA are specific enough that updates to your privacy notice will be required to be compliant.

-One interesting option provided by the CCPA, is that a business may maintain a separate webpage dedicated to California consumers that includes the required link and text, rather than updating existing pages, provided the business “takes reasonable steps” to direct California residents to the dedicated page.
-This is a potentially feasible option at the moment, but as additional states follow California’s lead and implement data protection laws of their own, maintaining a state-specific page for each state's privacy regulation is likely to become unwieldy.
+One interesting option provided by the CCPA is that a business may maintain a separate webpage dedicated to California consumers that include the required link and text rather than updating existing pages, provided the business “takes reasonable steps” to direct California residents to the dedicated page.
+This is a potentially feasible option at the moment, but as additional states follow California’s lead and implement data protection laws of their own, maintaining a state-specific page for each state’s privacy regulation is likely to become unwieldy.

-Although it’s not specifically called out in the CCPA, you should have inventories of the personal information your business collects on consumers, as well as maps showing how the data is processed and stored.
+Although it’s not specifically called out in the CCPA, we recommend creating or updating your existing data maps as an additional step to your CCPA audit checklist.
+You should have inventories of the personal information your business collects on consumers, as well as maps showing how the data is processed and stored.
 You can’t effectively respond to requests by California residents to access or delete their personal information if you don’t know what systems contain the data.
 Additionally, you can’t effectively protect what you don’t know you have.

-One of the goals of the CCPA along with the GDPR and other privacy regulations, is to ensure that individual’s personal information is adequately protected.
+The last step on our CCPA compliance checklist is to take a data-centric approach to security.
+One of the goals of the CCPA, along with the GDPR and other privacy regulations, is to ensure that individuals’ personal information is adequately protected.
 The CCPA specifically allows California consumers to pursue legal action against companies in the event of “unauthorized access and exfiltration, theft, or disclosure of a consumer’s nonencrypted or nonredacted personal information.”
 Consequently, one of the first steps you should take is simply to minimize the amount of personal information your business collects and stores.
 The second step you should consider is deidentifying the remaining personal data as much as possible.

 The CCPA encourages organizations to deidentify the personal information they collect.
 Like the GDPR, the CCPA makes specific references to pseudonymization as a deidentification technique.
 In fact, the definition of pseudonymization in the CCPA closely resembles the GDPR definition: